-There is no cookie cutter when it comes to nutrition, each person has specific needs based on their daily activity, lifestyle, body type, existing health conditions, nutrient deficiencies, etc. And due to the differences in anatomy, physiology, and reproductive functions, the woman’s body has uniquely different nutritional needs than those of men.
-While the nutritional guidelines for a balanced diet provide important nutrient for overall health (brain health, heart health, etc.), women need different vitamins and minerals to fill nutrient gaps and support health in different stages of life.
+There is no cookie cutter when it comes to nutrition, each person has specific needs based on their daily activity, lifestyle, body type, existing health conditions, nutrient deficiencies, etc. Due to the differences in anatomy, physiology, and reproductive functions, the woman’s body has uniquely different nutritional needs than those of men.
+While the nutritional guidelines for a balanced diet provide important nutrients for overall health (brain health, heart health, etc.), women need different vitamins and minerals to fill nutrient gaps and support health in different stages of life.

 But with so many multivitamins out there, how do you know you get the best multivitamin to fill nutritional gaps?
 How do you make sure you get the right multivitamin for women that is right for you?